kyriediculous/consensys-academy/README.md

 From [Swarm official documentation](https://swarm-guide.readthedocs.io/en/latest/introduction.html)

 This sounds similar to IPFS, the major difference being that IPFS uses LibP2P as peer-to-peer protocol and Swarm uses Devp2p just like ethereum.
 It also uses keccak256 as hashing algorithm just like ethereum.
 This means content hashes are 32 bytes long and can be easily put in a contract without having to base58 encode it first (like with IPFS hashes).
-Swarm is in an earlier development phase than swarm but offers some interesting features such as messaging (PSS), feeds (mutable resources) and native integration with ethereum under the form of swap, swear and swindle altough there is much uncertainty about the latter two.
+Swarm is in an earlier development phase than IPFS but offers some interesting features such as messaging (PSS), feeds (mutable resources) and native integration with ethereum under the form of swap, swear and swindle altough there is much uncertainty about the latter two.
 There's also talks of Ethereum moving to Libp2p as it is actively being developed as THE p2p protocol for the web 3.0.
 So maybe Swarm might eventually merge with IPFS in the future if ethereum migrates to libp2p, who knows.

 ## ENS